Restriction of the use of certain hazardous substances in electrical and electronic equipment: compliance and guidance.

 The Restriction of the Use of Certain Hazardous Substances (RoHS) in Electrical and Electronic Equipment (EEE) Directive (2011/65/EU) was transposed into UK law on 2 January 2013.

 This legislation bans the placing on the EU market of new EEE containing more than the agreed levels of:

 - polybrominated diphenyl ethers (PBDE)

-The National Measurement and Regulation Office (NMRO) is the market surveillance authority responsible for enforcing the RoHS legislation in the UK.
+The National Measurement and Regulation Office (NMRO) is responsible for enforcing the RoHS legislation in the UK.

 Manufacturers, authorised representatives, importers and distributors need to understand the obligations placed on them to ensure compliance.